google/xls/docs_src/dslx_reference.md

 ### fail!

-Note: this section describes work-in-progress functionality, currently `fail!` will only trigger in DSL interpretation (it is discarded in IR conversion).
+NOTE: this section describes work-in-progress functionality, currently `fail!` will only trigger in DSL interpretation (it is discarded in IR conversion).
 Support for converting `fail!` to XLS `assert` IR is tracked in [#232](https://github.com/google/xls/issues/232) -- support for indicating the